avanichyanukroh/warp-zone/README.md

 # Warp Zone

 An application for users to research their next video game of interest along with their current sale prices.

+The 3rd party API provided by IGDB.com has upgraded to V3.0.
+Please see the new Warp Zone GitHub at <https://github.com/avanichyanukroh/warp-zone-2.0>

 ## Motivation